 Area of Machine Warning Harnesses Always turn the power off before disconnecting or connecting any harness.
 At the minimum engage the emergency stop button.
 36V Power Harness Do not attempt to repair a damaged 36V power harness if the wiring insulation is damaged through chafing, nicks, or cuts, or if the wires were overheated due to an over-current machine error.
 Never handle the 36V power harness unless power to the machine is completely disconnected.
-Do not rely on the power switch to break the power supply to the machine.
-Power Supply Lethal voltages exist inside the power supply unit, at the back side of the electrical supply input connector, and in the wires between the two.
+Do not rely on the power switch to break the power supply to the machine. of the electricathe two.
+If you turn the power supply cord from the supply cord from the supply cord from the electrication of the elec Lethal voltages exist inside the power supply unit, at the back side of the electrical supply input connector, and in the wires between the two.
 If you plan to do any work with any of these components, turn the power switch off and disconnect the electrical input supply cord from the machine.
 It is very important that the power cord is plugged into a properly wired electrical outlet.
 Failure to have a properly wired outlet may result in damage to the equipment and personal injury.
 It is recommended that a licensed electrician be consulted to ensure that the electrical outlet is properly wired and grounded.
 If a properly wired electrical outlet is not used for the source supply voltage to the system, electrical failures may result.
 Do not attempt to disassemble the power supply unit for any reason.
 There are no user-serviceable components inside.
 Internal components in the power supply unit might still have residual voltage (even if power is disconnected) that can cause painful electrical shock.
 Do not attempt to replace or service any component in the rear of the lower bed without disconnecting the A/C power input cord.
 Failure to do so will leave the power supply and power switch energized with dangerous levels of voltage even when turned off and can result in severe injury from electrical shock.
 Laser Assembly The laser assembly replacement procedure is intended to be performed only by specially trained Melco service technicians and personnel.
 Disassembly by untrained individuals will void any warranty protection and can result in personal injury or damage to the machine.
 DO NOT install laser assembly until the machine is turned OFF!!!
 Failure to turn the machine off may result in personal injury or damage to the machine.